 Unlike works such as Ask the Fellows Who Cut the Hay and The Pattern Under the Plough this novel, The Voices of the Children – first published in 1947 – draws on Evans’ own history of growing up in a populous house in Abercynon, a village then both strikingly industrial and rural, where one encounters characters such as Ianto, the finest boxer in Three Valleys who would ‘fight with the devil’ if needs be and Mrs Lewis Opposite who lives, guess where.

 George Ewart Evans gives us history’s detail, but also all the vim and vitality determined by a novelist’s sense of story.
 He tells us what childhood was like for him and thousands like him but tells it entertainingly, and with the warmest sense of companionship.

 The rhythms of the rural world are beautifully captured in The Voices of the Children.
 A day out on the horse and cart ends thus:

 The steady rolling of the wheels was as soothing as a song.
 We unharnessed the horse just as it was getting dusk, and the rest of the day was like the small needless words at the end of a chapter.

-This is a book with very few needless words, the language pared back and often spare as can be, but illuminated, nevertheless, with bright shards and quick insights.
+The Voices of the Children is a book with very few needless words, the language pared back and often spare as can be, but illuminated, nevertheless, with bright shards and quick insights.
 It acts almost as a companion volume to the previous title in the Library of Wales series, Jampot Smith, in chronicling the happy, halcyon days of childhood, with all its quotidian adventures, in that time of life before sex and its fearful complications comes to totally and utterly muddle every damn thing up.